-Tires should be kept inflated at 14 lbs/in2 (1.0 kg/cm2).
+Tires should be kept inflated at 12 lbs/in (0.8 kg/cm).
 Improper tire inflation can cause rapid tire wear and poor traction.
 Uneven inflation can cause uneven cutting.
-Overinflation of caster tires can cause casters to "wobble" on hard surfaces.

 BATTERY

 AWARNING Battery acid is caustic and fumes are explosive and can cause serious injury or death.